 One Year Goals for the Number of Households to be Supported

 Homeless 3,400

-Non-Homeless 950
+Non-Homeless 400

 Special-Needs 189

-Total 4,539
+Total 3,989

-Table 13 - One Year Goals for Affordable Housing by Support Requirement
+Table 11 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

-Rental Assistance 2,472
+Rental Assistance 3,400

 The Production of New Units 70

 Rehab of Existing Units 64

 Acquisition of Existing Units 0

-Total 2,606
+Total 3,534

-Table 14 - One Year Goals for Affordable Housing by Support Type
+Table 12 - One Year Goals for Affordable Housing by Support Type

-Homeless one-year goal includes persons in emergency shelters and those who received rapid-rehousing assistance.
-Non-homeless are those who were assisted with homeless prevention funds.
-Special needs goals include those who received HOPWA rental and/or short-term rental/mortgage/utility assistance.
+Homeless one-year goal includes those who received rapid-rehousing assistance.
+Non-homeless are those assisted with homeless prevention funds.
+Special needs goals include those receiving HOPWA rental and/or short-term rental/mortgage/utility assistance.